 Termination benefits.
 Termination benefits are triggered by the termination of employment, and are recognized when the reporting entity can no longer withdraw the offer of those benefits or, if earlier, when the reporting entity recognizes associated restructuring costs.
 Termination benefits may take various forms, such as lump sum payments, pension benefit enhancements, or salary continuation for a specified period.

-IFRS Report Disclosures
+IFRS Financial Statement Disclosures

-IAS 19 requires the reporting entity to disclose information in its IFRS report that:
+IAS 19 requires the reporting entity to disclose information in its IFRS financial statement that:

 Explains the characteristics of defined benefit plans and risks associated with them;

-Identifies and explains the amounts in the IFRS report arising from defined benefit plans; and
+Identifies and explains the amounts in the IFRS financial statement arising from defined benefit plans; and

 Describes how its defined benefit plans may affect the amount, timing, and uncertainty of the reporting entity’s future cash flows.

-Actuarial engagements in connection with IAS 19 often include assisting reporting entities in meeting these disclosure objectives.
+Actuarial services in connection with IAS 19 often include assisting reporting entities in meeting these disclosure objectives.
 Areas where actuaries may provide particularly valuable input include:

-Disclosures about plan characteristics or risks that are unusual, reporting entity-specific or plan-specific, such as post-employment medical benefit plans with no lifetime claims limit, plan-specific limitations on refunds of surplus to the employer, concentrations of plan assets in one class of investments, or counter-party risk associated with material expected insurance recoveries;
+Disclosures about plan characteristics or risks that are unusual, reporting entity-specific or plan-specific, such as post-employment medical benefit plans with no lifetime claims limit, plan-specific limitations on refunds of surplus to the employer, concentrations of plan assets in one class of investments, or counter-party risk associated with expected insurance recoveries;

-Disclosures about existing risk management strategies such as enterprise risk management, asset-liability matching, or longevity swaps;
+Disclosures about existing risk-management strategies such as enterprise risk management, asset-liability matching, or longevity swaps;

-Explanation of amounts in the IFRS report, including the reconciliation of amounts shown in the IFRS report from the beginning to the end of the year;
+Explanation of amounts in the IFRS financial statement, including the reconciliation of amounts shown in the IFRS financial statement from the beginning to the end of the year;

 The appropriate level of aggregation or disaggregation of employee benefit plans according to their characteristics and risks;